ngamtheproject/ngamtheproject.github.io/content/authors/miti99/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-  - Web Developer
+  - Dev
 ---

-Nguyễn Minh Tiến. 😸 Wibu 😸
+😸 Wibu 😸